root-project/root/core/doc/v604/index.md

 #### Thread-Safety

 A lot of effort went into improving the thread-safety of Core and Meta classes / functions.
-A special thanks to Chris Jones from CDF!
+A special thanks to Chris Jones from CMS!

 ### Meta library